 The Bali bra comes in 54 beautiful colors and has special knit-in zones for extra support.
 The seamless 4-way stretch fabric accommodates fluctuations in breast size easily.

 This wire-free full coverage bra has a front closure for easy breastfeeding.
 The X-shape back reinforcement helps support your milk-laden breasts and supports your back.
 Recommended for women with large breasts.

-What I don’t like about wire-free bras for nursing
+What I don’t like about wireless bras for nursing

 - It’s not as convenient to breastfeed with a regular bra compared to a nursing bra, especially in public.
-You can’t just pop a boob out from underneath.
+You can’t just pop a breast out from underneath.

 - I can undo my nursing bra with one hand to breastfeed but need 2 hands to manage a regular bra.

 - It’s harder to find a wireless bra with added support for heavier breasts.

 - Unlike nursing bras, most regular bras don’t come with bra extenders.

 Pregnancy and breastfeeding makes your breasts heavier.
 Having a reliable sports bra to hold everything in place when you are exercising becomes very important.
 Some women I know even wear sports bras throughout pregnancy and breastfeeding for additional support and comfort.
 Many brands now offer excellent nursing sports bras but if you are looking for a regular sports bra, check these out:

 This cool sports bra is designed to hold your breasts in place for running.
 The bonded underband offers great support without digging in and the front closure makes it easy to breastfeed.